organisciak/dissertation/document/1_intro.md

 A human can respond to complex questions on a Q&A website, judge the quality of a restaurant/product/film, or decipher a sloppy piece of handwriting.

 Since many information systems are intended to serve an information-seeking user, the information that crowdsourcing collects can also better embody the needs of user.
-For example, a user-tagged image in a museum collection can fill in colloquial terms that the more formal vocabulary employed by a cataloguer [<!--TODO cite Springer et al and  steve.museum?-->].
+For example, a user-tagged image in a museum collection can fill in colloquial terms that the more formal vocabulary employed by a cataloguer [@springer_for_2008; trant_investigating_2006].

 While the complex qualitative actions of human contributions are the cornerstone of such contributions' usefulness, they present a challenge for algorithmic use, because they can be highly variable.